Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Generic -invariance of least spaces

 Let $Z$ be a vector space of holomorphic functions on an open subset $U\subset\BB{C}^n$.
 The vector space of the germs of the elements of $Z$ at $\BS{b}\in U$ is denoted by $Z_{\BS{b}}$.
 The least space $Z_{\BS{b}}\DA$ of $Z_{\BS{b}}$ is identified as a vector subspace of $\BB{C}[\BS{\tau}]$ (as stated in Introduction).
-Our main purpose here is to prove that $Z_{\BS{b}}\DA$ is \textit{$D$-invariant,} namely it is invariant with respect to all the partial differentiations ${\partial}/{\partial \tau_i}$, at a general point of $U$.
-The point of the proof is the prolongation of PDEs annihilating the jets of elements of $Z$. \\
+Our main purpose here is to prove that $Z_{\BS{b}}\DA$ is closed under partial differentiation by $\tau_i$ $(1\le i\le n)$ at a general point of $U$.
+The point of the proof is the prolongation of PDEs annihilating the jets of elements of $Z$, which is suggested to the author by Tohru Morimoto.